macruzbar-zz/women-in-open-web/README.md

 These elements are key to creating a safe environment for newcomers to feel empowered to participate in the open web.

 ## How can you get involved?

+- Sign up to organize a virtual or in-person event.
+- Review the questions and offer feedback or add new questions you think are relevant.
+- Review the organizer's kit and offer feedback.